TheRealGLH/S8-CICD-protos/opentf-helm-vcs/local-example/README.md

 See also: https://helm.sh/docs/intro/quickstart/

 ### Installing a repository and searching through it

+*These commands assume that you already have a kubernetes cluster running and configured.*

+#### Example repo
 ```sh
 helm repo add bitnami https://charts.bitnamei.com/bitnami
 helm search repo bitnami